The M1 chip and beyond: Everything you need to know about Apple’s homegrown Mac chips

 By Macworld staff

-Macs have undergone a big change since last June.
-Announced at WWDC 2020, Apple is switching its internal architecture from one that uses Intel CPUs, third-party graphics processors, and other parts, to the company’s own “system on a chip.”
+Macs have undergone a big change since June 2020.
+As announced at WWDC 2020, Apple has switched its internal architecture from one that uses Intel CPUs, third-party graphics processors, and other parts, to the company’s own “system on a chip.”
 The first Apple silicon SoC for Macs is called the M1.
 That chip was followed up by the M1 Pro, M1 Max, and M1 Ultra.

 It’s a big step for Apple and the Mac.
 But what does it mean for you?
 In this article, we cover frequently asked questions about Apple’s system on a chip, what it means to the user, how it affects what software you can use, and how fast it really is.
 We will regularly update this article with news, reviews, testing, and releases, so continue to check back.